Bekargyn/wp-kitchen-cabinet-deals/wp-content/plugins/disable-gutenberg/readme.txt

 * NEW!
 Whitelist any post title, slug, or ID
 * NEW!
 Option to disables frontend Gutenberg stylesheet

-> Works same way as Classic Editor plugin, but can do a LOT more!
+> Works same as Classic Editor plugin, but can do a LOT more!
 > Lightweight and super fast, built with the WP API :)

 Fully configurable, enable or disable Gutenberg and restore the Classic Editor wherever is necessary.